How to make your own

 Unbalanced contact microphones have a high noise floor and poor frequency response (a very dull/tinny sound) if you don’t have an impedance converter.
-This is an alternative which sounds more full range and also has lower noise floor (without an impedance converter).
+This is an alternative which sounds more full range and also has lower noise floor without needing an impedance converter.

-Here is an audio example comparing my balanced triangular contact microphone to a unbalanced circular contact microphone (without any impedance converters, because I do not own any).
+Here is an audio example comparing my balanced triangular contact microphone to a unbalanced circular contact microphone plugged in straight into my soundcard.

 Triangular contact microphones?